An electric charcoal starter can help with starting the charcoal for your barbecue because this can be a little challenging sometimes.

 I noticed that in general, this type of starter gets a little lower ratings.
 It is strange since most people like to use them.
 I guess that is because in most cases you need an extension cord unless you have an outlet next to your grill.

 Never exceed the time that is given in the manual.
-I think this is a safety feature to prevent the handle and or cord from getting too hot and maybe melt.
+I think this is a safety feature to prevent the handle and or cord from getting too hot and maybe melting.

 If you have any experience with an electric starter for your charcoal let us know in the comments below.